List of foreign electoral interventions: 2006 election (by Venezuela)

-Venezuelan President Hugo Chávez endorsed Ollanta Humala.
+Venezuelan president Hugo Chávez endorsed Ollanta Humala.
 Peru recalled their ambassador from Caracas soon after for "interference in the internal affairs of Peru".
 The Venezuelan government denied then denied it stating they would respect the sovereignty of other nations.

+2011 election (by Brazil)

+During the campaign, Ollanta Humala praised the Brazilian government and distanced himself from Hugo Chávez.
+The ruling Workers' Party supported Humala and Humala hired advisers with close ties to the Brazilian PT and former president Luiz Inácio Lula da Silva which Humala's Peruvian Nationalist Party originally denied.

 2021 election (by Bolivia)

 During Peru’s 2021 general elections, concerns were raised regarding potential political interference from Bolivia.
 Former Bolivian president Evo Morales publicly supported Pedro Castillo, which was perceived by some Peruvian political sectors as foreign meddling.
 Morales frequently visited Peru and engaged with political groups aligned with Castillo.
 As a result, Peru’s Congressional Foreign Relations Committee declared Morales "persona non grata" in November 2021, citing "negative political activism" and "alleged political interference."
 However, no direct evidence of official Bolivian state involvement in the election was presented.
-Regarding the government of Bolivian President Luis Arce, no oficial actions or policies were documented that could be classified as direct interference in Peru’s elections.
+Regarding the government of Bolivian president Luis Arce, no oficial actions or policies were documented that could be classified as direct interference in Peru’s elections.
 Diplomatic relations between both countries remained stable, and no proven state-backed efforts to influence the electoral process were identified.

+2026 election (by United States)

+During the 2026 Peruvian presidential election, the United States was accused of interfering in the electoral process, particularly through the activities of U.S. Ambassador to Peru Bernie Navarro.
+Navarro, who had been appointed by Donald Trump, became involved in the electoral process during the second round between Keiko Fujimori and Roberto Sánchez.
+He attended the presidential debate in Lima, where he was seated in the front row, and met with officials of the National Jury of Elections (JNE) days before the vote.
+Navarro described his participation as that of an international observer and stated that the United States respected Peru's self-determination and electoral system.
+After losing the election, Sánchez accused Navarro of having improperly intervened in the election and claimed that the U.S. ambassador had “interfered” in Peru's internal political affairs.
+Sánchez alleged that international companies had participated in campaigning in favor of Fujimori and claimed that the Peruvian electoral system had received U.S. assistance, although he did not provide evidence demonstrating that the United States had directly manipulated votes or electoral infrastructure.
+The controversy intensified because the U.S. government subsequently expressed strong support for Fujimori following her victory.
+On June 30, U.S. Secretary of State Marco Rubio congratulated Fujimori on her electoral victory and stated that the Trump administration looked forward to deepening cooperation with her government on security, investment and trade.
+The U.S. government therefore openly favored closer relations with the incoming Fujimori administration, although the statement was issued after the election and did not constitute evidence of electoral manipulation.